 Mooloolah is referred to as Mooloolah Valley to distinguish it from the nearby Mooloolaba and is located in the Sunshine Coast Hinterland, just 20kms west of Caloundra.

 Bordering on the Ewen Maddock Dam, there are many natural attractions and water activities to be enjoyed in and around Mooloolah.

 Mooloolah – National Park Accommodation, Queensland

 Maddock Park (located off Mooloolah Connection Road) is a popular picnic spot that has picnic tables, free BBQ’s as well as a designated swimming area with a beach.
 Maddock Park also has a playground for children which will keep them amused for hours.
-Paddling is a popular activity on the dam, however please note that only non-motorised craft are permitted on the dam.
-Visitors are also permitted to fish in the dam and you are permitted to fish from your non-motorised boat, or from the plaform at Maddock Park.
+Paddling is a popular activity on the dam, however, please note that only non-motorised craft is permitted on the dam.
+Visitors are also permitted to fish in the dam and you are permitted to fish from your non-motorised boat, or from the platform at Maddock Park.
 A fishing permit is not required.

 Horse riding is also a popular activity within Mooloolah.
 There are over 9km of multi-use trails that are shared between walkers, bike riders and horse riders around the Ewen Maddock Dam, or riders can take a trek to an old unused railway tunnel or climb to the mountain tops to explore the bushland.

 Mooloolah is also well equipped with public transport including a train station and bus services.
 You will also find a number of shops and restaurants here as well as a supermarket.